HayatoDoi/oui/README.md

 # oui
-When you did `go generate`, download the latest oui list from `http://standards-oui.ieee.org`.
+When you executed `go generate`, this library download the latest oui list from <http://standards-oui.ieee.org>.
 ## Usage

 ### downloaad library